hackatron19/sabal/README.md

 Created GUI to display students performance.
 ## At 8:08 AM
 Succesfully added the column of fees in the students and parents desk and administrative page.
+## At 10:00 AM
+We updated our querry pages so that admin can send reply to all the queries and students can get the reply.